run-ai/docs/docs/Researcher/scheduling/fractions.md

 To submit a [workload](../../platform-admin/workloads/overviews/managing-workloads.md) with GPU resources in Kubernetes, you typically need to specify an integer number of GPUs.
 However, workloads often require diverse GPU memory and compute requirements or even use GPUs intermittently depending on the application (such as inference workloads, training workloads or notebooks at the model-creation phase).
 Additionally, GPUs are becoming increasingly powerful, offering more processing power and larger memory capacity for applications.
 Despite the increasing model sizes, the increasing capabilities of GPUs allow them to be effectively shared among multiple users or applications.

-Run:ai’s GPU fractions provides an agile and easy-to-use method to share a GPU or multiple GPUs across workloads.
+Using Run:ai’s GPU fractions provides an agile and easy-to-use method to share a GPU or multiple GPUs across workloads.
 With GPU fractions, you can divide the GPU/s memory into smaller chunks and share the GPU/s compute resources between different workloads and users, resulting in higher GPU utilization and more efficient resource allocation.

 ## Benefits of GPU fractions